 Janitors are primarily responsible for maintaining the sanitation and cleanliness of the workspace.
 They are in charge of sweeping and mopping floors, wiping surfaces, and ensuring that the area they are assigned to is properly sanitized.
 They manage the inventory of supplies and ensure that they would never run out of cleaning supplies by properly tracking the usage of each material.
 Some skilled janitors are also responsible for doing minor repairs to different office equipment and fixtures.
 They also help in company event setups and cleanups, as well as in liaising tasks that the office might need.

 These skill sets are where the common ground ends though.
-A floor technician responsibility is more likely to require skills like "extraction," "patients," "safety guidelines," and "safety precautions."
-Whereas a cleaning and maintenance worker requires skills like "plumbing," "bathroom fixtures," "customer service," and "safety hazards."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a floor technician are more likely to require skills like "extraction," "patients," "safety guidelines," and "safety precautions."
+On the other hand, a job as a cleaning and maintenance worker requires skills like "plumbing," "bathroom fixtures," "customer service," and "safety hazards."
+As you can see, what employees do in each career varies considerably.

 Day porters are skilled employees who are responsible for conducting daily building maintenance at a facility to ensure it looks neat and presentable to the public.
 These porters are required to clean all common room areas such as the kitchen, cafeteria, and lobby as well as prepare conference rooms before and after meetings.
 They must complete minor repairs and place safety hazard signs in the building to warn customers and employees.
 Day porters must also provide service washrooms while responding to major spills or other cleaning crises.

-But both careers also use different skills, according to real floor technician resumes.
-While floor technician responsibilities can utilize skills like "extraction," "safety guidelines," "safety precautions," and "floor tech," some janitors use skills like "window sills," "customer service," "bathroom fixtures," and "office buildings."
+Each career also uses different skills, according to real floor technician resumes.
+While floor technician responsibilities can utilize skills like "extraction," "safety guidelines," "safety precautions," and "floor tech," janitors use skills like "window sills," "customer service," "bathroom fixtures," and "office buildings."

 A sanitation worker is employed to carry out valuable community tasks like garbage collection, hauling, and disposal.
 Sanitation workers take responsibility for the cleanliness and maintenance of the community.
 They ride or drive garbage trucks to collect trash from businesses and residents every day.
 They may work within companies as well following their respective corporate policies.
 One can become a sanitation worker if they have a college degree, high school degree, or any relevant job experience.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a floor technician is likely to be skilled in "extraction," "patients," "safety guidelines," and "safety precautions," while a typical day porter is skilled in "customer service," "abm," "office buildings," and "ladders."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a floor technician is likely to be skilled in "extraction," "patients," "safety guidelines," and "safety precautions," while a typical day porter is skilled in "customer service," "abm," "office buildings," and "ladders."